twada/power-assert-runtime/README.md

 DESCRIPTION
 ---------------------------------------
-`empower` is a core module of [power-assert](http://github.com/power-assert-js/power-assert) family. `empower` enhances standard `assert` function or any assert-like object to work with power-assert feature added code instrumented by [espower](http://github.com/power-assert-js/espower).
+`empower-core` is a core module of [power-assert](http://github.com/power-assert-js/power-assert) family. `empower-core` enhances standard `assert` function or any assert-like object to work with power-assert feature added code instrumented by [espower](http://github.com/power-assert-js/espower).

-`empower` works with standard `assert` function (best fit with [Mocha](http://visionmedia.github.io/mocha/)), and also supports assert-like objects/functions provided by various testing frameworks such as [QUnit](http://qunitjs.com/), [buster.js](http://docs.busterjs.org/en/latest/), and [nodeunit](https://github.com/caolan/nodeunit).
+`empower-core` works with standard `assert` function (best fit with [Mocha](http://visionmedia.github.io/mocha/)), and also supports assert-like objects/functions provided by various testing frameworks such as [QUnit](http://qunitjs.com/), [buster.js](http://docs.busterjs.org/en/latest/), and [nodeunit](https://github.com/caolan/nodeunit).

 Pull-requests, issue reports and patches are always welcomed.
 See [power-assert](http://github.com/power-assert-js/power-assert) project for more documentation.